Selinda Explorers is designed along the lines of a traditional tented camp.

 Cost of meal e.g. lunch: Included

-Generally recommended for children: Yes – but it’s really best for older children who are also sensible and careful, ideally at least 8 years old in our view.
+Generally recommended for children: Yes – but it's really best for older children who are also sensible and careful, ideally at least 12 years old.
+This is primarily due to Selinda Explorer’s focus on walking, which is a much more adult activity.

 Power supply: Solar Power